 Latin American Politics

 I have long had a keen research interest in Latin America through residency (Guatemala, Colombia, Peru, Brazil) and field work in the region.
 My original academic interests are in Central American politics and I have some early work on the topic that I may dust off and publish one day (if time has been kind to it).
 In the last ten years, I have been particularly focused on Brazil.
 Some of my research on Brazil has been published in Brazilian journals, such as an article on mandatory voting and one on the Brazilian constitution.
 In Summer of 2010, I will return to Brazil to conduct another wave of interviews with elites, scholars, interest groups, and journalists about the making of the Brazilian constitution.
 I had conducted a set of such interviews in 2001.
-Footage from these interviews will be included in a documentary film on the topic that I plan to make (with a Brazilian filmmaker and Tom Ginsburg) that will be released on the 25th anniversary of the constitution, 2013.
+Footage from these interviews will be included in a documentary film on the topic that I plan to make (with a Brazilian filmmaker and Tom Ginsburg).
+Here's a trailer.

 I have a strong interest in social science methodology and teach courses on statistics and research design and have published some on issues of conceptualization and measurement.
 One of my earliest publications is on the measurement of democracy and much of my other published work includes a significant measurement component.
 Recently, I have become particularly interested in the problem of measurement equivalence, or how researchers can develop measures of concepts that are comparable across time and space.
 With John Sides I have been working on methods to diagnose and treat issues of measurement non-equivalence.
 Some of this will appear the publications page soon.